-This is a chance to speak to someone who's been there and understands what you're going through.
+Our one-to-one support service is a chance to speak to someone who's been there and understands what you're going through.
 They can share their experiences and listen to yours.
-You can discuss whatever's important to you.
+You could talk about erection problems, treatments and how prostate cancer has affected your relationships and sex life - whatever's important to you.
 We'll try to match you with someone with similar experiences.
+Family members can also speak to partners of men with prostate cancer.